Semi Truck Insurance: Providers, Coverage & Costs

 - Truck value: Physical damage premiums are a percentage of the truck’s value, so more valuable trucks cost more to insure.

-- Credit history: Insurers check credit scores and history to help determine if you’re a good risk.
+- Credit history: Insurers check credit scores and history to help determine if you’re a safe risk.
 They see a poor credit report as an indication that you may cost them money, and they adjust your premium accordingly.

 - Loss history: Insurance companies often decrease premiums for truckers who file few claims.